-The Fire Prevention Bureau Inspections Office conducts inspections on new buildings and tenant finishes.
+The Fire Prevention Bureau Inspections Office conducts inspections on new building construction, tenant finishes, fire alarm systems and fire suppression system installations.
 The office also handles complaints from citizens and provides assistance to fire suppression crews when the crew comes across a technical code issue they are unable to address.
 Inspections are conducted in the following areas:

 - DHR Inspections